goldspecdigital/oooas/README.md

 An object oriented approach to generating OpenAPI specs, implemented in PHP.

-You can build up your API spec using PHP classes, and then export the spec to JSON (or YAML with the help of another package).
+You can build up your API spec using immutable PHP classes, and then export the spec to JSON (or YAML with the help of another package).

 This package is **dependency free** and makes heavy use of **PHP 7 features**, mainly being **type hints** and enabling **strict types**.
 This should make your